GTekSD/Ransom-Cracker/README.md

 #### Resource

-A foundational Python 3+ template has also been provided for you in the resource below.
+A foundational Python 3+ template has also been provided for you in the resource.
 One potential implementation is described in the code comments.

-Encrypted File & Bruteforce.py (Python 3+) Template
+Encrypted File & Bruteforce.py (Python 3+) Template has also been provided for you in the resource.
-Click to view website →

 After, open the decrypted word doc and paste your Python code at the bottom of the doc.
-Upload this as a single document.
+Upload this with Pull Request.

 Python is an easy-to-learn scripting language that is often used in security research.
 If you want to learn more about Python to help you with this task, [visit this Python resource.](https://docs.python.org/3/library/resource.html)

+NOTE: This script need python installed in Windows.

 ---